-The appointment will be subject to the provisions of the Official Secrets Act, 1963, as amended by the Freedom of Information Acts 1997 and 2003.
-Successful candidates will agree not to disclose to third parties any confidential information either during or subsequent to the period of employment.
+The appointee will be subject to the provisions of the Official Secrets Act, 1963 as amended by the Freedom of Information Act 2014.
+The appointee will agree not to disclose to unauthorised third parties any confidential information especially that with commercial potential either during or subsequent to the period of employment in accordance with the provisions of the Act.